 Schizophrenia: Diagnostic Symptoms

-The DSM-IV-TR lists the following criteria for a positive diagnosis
+The DSM-IV-TR lists the following criteria for a positive diagnosis of schizophrenia:

 - Two or more of the following, each present for a significant portion

 during the pervious month.
 Only one of the following is required for

 a diagnosis if hallucinations consist of a voice or voices keeping